aidanduffy68-prog/ABC/GETTING_STARTED.md

 ## 🎯 What You Just Experienced

-**The Problem:** When AGI generates threat assessments, agencies disagree (CIA: 85%, DHS: 60%).
-There's no objective truth layer.
+**The Problem:** Genesis Mission = largest AI infrastructure deployment in government history.
+When AGI generates conflicting threat assessments (CIA: 85%, DHS: 60%), there's no objective truth layer.
+Agencies disagree.
+Verification is impossible.

 **The Solution:** GH Systems ABC provides:
-- ✅ **Cryptographically verifiable intelligence** - SHA-256 hash proof
+- ✅ **Cryptographically verifiable intelligence** - SHA-256 hash proof (RSA-PSS in production)
-- ✅ **<500ms compilation** - vs. 14+ days traditional
+- ✅ **<500ms compilation** - vs. 14+ days traditional (typically 0.5-2ms in practice)
+- ✅ **Chain-agnostic architecture** - Works with Bitcoin, Ethereum, Polygon, Arbitrum, Base, Optimism
 - ✅ **Objective truth layer** - No political bias, instant consensus
 - ✅ **Mathematical proof** - Verifiable methodology

-**This is what government agencies need for the Genesis Mission** - the largest AI infrastructure deployment in government history.
+**This is what government agencies need for the Genesis Mission** - the infrastructure that resolves intelligence disputes when AGI makes verification impossible.

 ---